How To Add Psyllium Husk To Baking Recipes (5 Delicious Examples)

 • Taste: Some bakers report either an oat-type flavor coming with psyllium or no taste at all.
 But I think the benefits make it a worthwhile addition to your kitchen.

-• It goes lumpy quickly: Psyllium husk and powder rapidly develop the gel-like lumps when exposed to fluids.
+• It goes lumpy quickly: Psyllium husk and powder rapidly develop gel-like lumps when exposed to fluids.
 That can make mixing it difficult, and you may find some unmixed clumps in your baked goods.

 • You can’t entirely replace flour: Psyllium husk will never be a flour substitute.
 It will always be an added ingredient meant to give your baking more health benefits and a slightly different taste and feel.
 To substitute wheat flour completely, check out these delicious brown rice flour recipes here.